circleci/circleci-docs/jekyll/_cci2/faq.md

 The GB allotment only applies to outbound traffic from CircleCI.
 Traffic within CircleCI is unlimited.

+##### IP ranges
+{: #ip-ranges }
+{:.no_toc}

+The IP ranges usage value in the "Plan Usage" page of the CircleCI app represents the raw number of bytes in or out of the Docker container during execution of a job with IP ranges enabled.

+This number includes the job's overall network transfer _and_ any other bytes that go in or out of the Docker container.
+Data used to pull in the Docker image to the container before the job starts executing will _not incur usage costs_ for jobs with IP ranges enabled.

 #### Why does CircleCI have per-active-user pricing?
 {: #why-does-circleci-have-per-active-user-pricing }
 {:.no_toc}